 This is a common question I'm asked when talking about making dairy-freefrozen treats at home: do we add eggs or not?
 The answer is... it depends.

 When you’re using eggs in your ice cream, you’re essentially just making a custard base which you then churn and freeze.
 Custards are usually on the thicker side, and have a very creamy, smooth texture.

 Egg yolks are primarily fat and protein, and help keep the ice cream smooth (similar to the higher-fat milks).
 Egg yolks also act as an emulsifier: The proteins in the yolk bind with water and fat molecules in the milk, which results in a more stable and creamy end product.
 Basically, the ice cream will melt more slowly.

 So again, as we did with our milk bases, the dilemma of adding or not adding eggs comes down to texture and personal preference.
 My best tip is to first use eggs when you’re not using high-fat milks.
-So if you’re making an ice cream that’s just soy milk, to get that rich, creamy texture you’re going to want egg yolks in the mix.
-If you’re making your ice cream with coconut milk (or even cashew cream) as the base, then you probably don’t need the eggs.
+So if you’re making a frozen treat that's just soy milk, to get that rich, creamy texture you’re going to want egg yolks in the mix.
+If you’re making yourfrozen treat with coconut milk (or even cashew cream) as the base, then you probably don’t need the eggs.